 Encouraging disabled people to volunteer at your club or group is really worthwhile, and not just for the volunteers.
 It sends a strong message out to your members that your club is an inclusive place where everyone is welcome.
 This is particularly important if children and young people are members at your club, as it will give them a positive attitude towards disability.
 If you have disabled people taking part in your sport, disabled volunteers and coaches will be powerful role models for them too.
 Disabled people can also make excellent coaches for others with disabilities because they have a personal understanding of the impact of an impairment and how to deal with it as a sports participant.

 The good news is there are lots of resources out there which can help you find and include disabled people as volunteers at your club.

-The English Federation of Disability Sport’s Inclusion Club Hub will help you to include more disabled people in all of your club’s activities, including volunteering:
+The Activity Alliance’s Inclusion Club Hub will help you to include more disabled people in all of your club’s activities, including volunteering:

 The National Council for Voluntary Organisations (NCVO) has some useful information on developing an inclusive volunteering scheme.

 The NCVO site also features a case study of how one organisation supported volunteering opportunities for adults with disabilities.